thevxn/todolator/README.md

 - Add ellipsis to title & desc
   - Hovering over them should show a popup/popover with the full text
 - Fix title bar on Mac (<https://v2.tauri.app/learn/window-customization/#creating-a-custom-titlebar>)
-- If you open delete modal with mouse, keybinds dont work